wp-plugins/fetchapp-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin integrates FetchApp with WooCommerce.
+This plugin provides integration between FetchApp and WooCommerce.

 == Description ==

-This plugin integrates FetchApp with WooCommerce.
+This plugin provides integration between FetchApp and WooCommerce.

+Features:
+- Pull products and orders from FetchApp into WooCommerce
+- Push products and orders from WooCommerce up to FetchApp
+- Automatic synchronization of new orders placed through your store, including the email of product download links
+- Period synchronization using a scheduled WordPress task.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Install the plugin.
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+2. Select the FetchApp section of the administrative panel, and enter your FetchApp API token and key
+3. Synchronize your products by click the "Synchronize Products" or "Synchronize Orders" buttons

 == Frequently Asked Questions ==